 What Are The Rules Of 2 Dice Ludo?

-Here are some rules participants need to follow to play 2-Dice Ludo on the Gamezy app.
+Here are some rules, participants need to follow to play the 2-Dice Ludo game.

 - by leading all four of a player’s pawns to the home base before all opponents.